googleworkspace/add-ons-samples/team-list/README.md

-# Sample Gmail add-on: Team List
+# Sample G Suite add-on: Team List

 This is a sample add-on that demonstrates how to create contextual and home page experiences across different host apps.
 This add-on requires